 36 Commuting Solutions works with a regional network of seven transportation management organizations (TMOs) throughout the Denver metro area as official providers of Way to Go.

-The strength of a TMO lies in its ability to bring together multiple organizations and individuals to holistically address and accomplish more than any one government agency, employer, developer, or resident could do alone.
+The strength of a TMO lies in its ability to bring together multiple organizations and individuals to holistically address and accomplish more than any one government agency, employer, developer or resident can.
 Each group has influence on transportation and air quality issues and contributes significantly to overall solutions.
 We work together to reduce traffic congestion, improve air quality, and make life better for the region’s residents.
-Activities range from providing information on available transportation alternatives to taking an active role in site-design elements that effectively impact travel demand.
+Activities range from proving public education about transportation options to taking an active role in site-design elements that effectively impact travel demand.

 Regional Transportation Management Organizations

 Boulder Transportation Connections

 Boulder Transportation Connections (BTC) was formed in 2004.
 In support of the City of Boulder’s Transportation Master Plan, BTC provides Transportation Demand Management (TDM) services, information, and advocacy to improve access to employment centers, while reducing traffic congestion and resulting air pollution.

 The Downtown Denver Transportation Management Association (DDTMA) was established by the Downtown Denver Partnership in 1995 in response to growing concerns among downtown businesses and visitors on issues relating to air quality, mobility and access into and around downtown.
 The DDTMA was designed to develop and implement cost-effective programs that improve access, mobility and parking options for Downtown constituents, at the same time reducing traffic congestion and protecting air quality.